pavelvodrazka/ctf-writeups/hackyeaster2018/challenges/egg10/README.md

 ![heaven-map.png](files/heaven-map.png "heaven-map.png")

 At first I accidentally misidentified the middle character as `A` instead of the correct `^` which cost me some time.
-Later I realized that it suggests to use `XOR`.
+Later I realized that it suggested to use `XOR`.

 I wrote [this](../../src/main/scala/hackyeaster2018/Egg10.scala) simple Scala program to xor the hexed values for me and convert them to ASCII strings.